micah-williamson/expresskit/README.md

 }
 ```

-Now if we start this through the command `ts-node index.ts` and go
+Now if we build the server, start it, and go to
-to `http://localhost:8000/hello`, we will get the response "Hello World".
+`http://localhost:8000/hello`, we will get the response "Hello World".

 Want more examples?
 See the [Expresskit Seed Project](https://github.com/iamchairs/expresskit-seed).
 Want to learn more about
 Expresskit and it's many features?
 Keep reading!